thomyphan/thomyphan.github.io/_research/planning.md

 <img src="https://thomyphan.github.io/images/research/solution_landscape_example.png" style="float:right; width:200pt;padding-left:10px;"  alt="Solution Landscape Example"/>

+Optimization is the basis of machine learning and planning, where some objective function has to be maximized or minimized, e.g., a differential loss function or the expected return of a sequential problem.

-Optimization forms the basis for all machine learning and planning algorithms.
-We focus on stochastic optimization approaches like evolutionary algorithms [1] and quantum optimization [2] to solve problems in planning [3] and polymatrix game theory [4].
+We focus on stochastic optimization approaches like diversity-aware evolutionary algorithms [1] and hybrid quantum-classical algorithms [2] to solve problems in planning [3] and polymatrix game theory [4].

 *Publications:*
 [1] [Productive Fitness](https://thomyphan.github.io/publication/2021-01-01-naco-gabor)